ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 meaning they behave roughly the same as [associative arrays](https://en.wikipedia.org/wiki/Associative_array), except that the keys are numeric values.
 In contrast to normal arrays, which have storage for all cells,

-The first mapping, `_balances`, is addresses and their respective balances of this currency.
+The first mapping, `_balances`, is addresses and their respective balances of this token.
 To access the balance, use this syntax: `_balances[<address>]`.

 ```solidity